Kreatbox/new-u-e/README.md

 Frontend: Complete.
 Firestore integration: Connected.
 teacher: Complete.
-student: Not Complete,
+student: Complete,
 admin: Complete.
-exams: entering exam, the exams visually, showing sleected choices, answered questions... logic for after exam needs improvment.
-UserProvider: complete, AppProvider(loads exams and topTeachers/topStudents).
+exams: Complete.
-no state management by design
+UserProvider + AppProvider issue, weirdly our issue is with login... no state management by design
 Impotant point to always put in mind when working with code: